nicolasrouge/shop-jadore-react/README.md

 ﻿# shop-jadore
 A complete online Shop
-Built with ReactJs using Firebase and Stripe
+built with ReactJs using Firebase and Stripe